Appleseed/learn/docs/portal/install/upgrade.rst

 			* Custom Folders - Any custom folders that have been created
 * Configure IIS for a new website on a different port ( IE 81 )
 	* Make sure you have the proper .NET Framework for the build as it may have changed
+		* This allows you to leave your old site in place should an issue occur with the upgrade
 * Create a new Integrated application pool if using IIS Web Server
 * Setup Permissions on the file system in your newly created dirctory
 	* Make sure your Application Pool user has read / write permission to :